2022 Maryland elections: United States House of Representatives

-Maryland has eight seats to the United States House of Representatives which are currently held by seven Democrats and one Republican.
+Maryland has eight seats to the United States House of Representatives, which are currently held by seven Democrats and one Republican.
+This split was maintained after the election.

 Governor

-Incumbent Republican governor Larry Hogan is term-limited by the Maryland Constitution and cannot run for re-election.
+Incumbent Republican governor Larry Hogan was term-limited by the Maryland Constitution and could not run for re-election.
 He was re-elected in 2018 with 55.4% of the vote.

-Among the Republican candidates are former state commerce secretary Kelly Schulz and state delegate Dan Cox.
-Democratic candidates include Comptroller Peter Franchot, author Wes Moore, and former Democratic National Committee chairman Tom Perez.